The initiative (MACNI) provides a time-limited service response for people aged 16 years of age and older who have multiple and complex needs.

 Contact a MACNI coordinator in your local area.
 See the Locations of DHHS office in Victoria page for contact details.

-For information for service providers, see Multiple and Complex Needs Initiative on our Service Providers website.
+For information on Multiple and Complex Needs Initiative, see Specialist disability support on our Service Providers website.